Ground Source Heat Pumps 2026

 Ground source is the right choice if you tick most of these boxes:

 If your garden is small, your heat demand is moderate, or budget is the priority, an air source heat pump will serve you well at a fraction of the upfront cost.
+Before committing to either system, it's worth reading our heat pump installation guide to understand the full process and what to expect.
 Check our guide on how heat pumps work for the full picture on both types.

 Open the eligibility checker.
 Two minutes.
 You'll see exactly which grants apply to your home and whether the numbers work for ground source.